 self.activate_element(self.focus)

 We now have configurable keyboard navigation for both the browser and the web page content.
-And it involved writing barely any new code, instead mostly moving code from existing methods into new stand-alone ones.
-The fact that keyboard navigation simplified, not complicated, our browser implementation a common outcome: improving accessibility often involves generalizing and refining existing concepts, leading to more maintainable code overall.
+And it involved writing barely any new code, instead mostly moving code from existing methods into new standalone ones.
+The fact that keyboard navigation simplified, not complicated, our browser implementation is a common outcome: improving accessibility often involves generalizing and refining existing concepts, leading to more maintainable code overall.

 Why send the click